 Your volunteer/visitor should be assigned duties that are flexible and not comparative in scope to a paid OHSU position (with some exceptions related to Visiting Scholars).
 Generally, the volunteer/visitor should not be assigned duties or tasks that the department is reliant upon.
 Assigned duties can be in support of a paid employee's duties, but not in replacement of a paid employee's duties.
 Be sure to review the "Is Your Volunteer Eligible" portion of the particular classification you are registering for further information about acceptable duties.
 If you have any questions please contact OVV@ohsu.edu

-Is my volunteer/visitor eligible for stipends or other compensations?
+Is my volunteer/visitor eligible for stipends or other forms of compensation?

-Depends.
+The expectation should be that all interns and volunteers cannot receive stipends.
 Altruistic, Skilled and Episodic Volunteers are not compensated for their services – regardless if it is OHSU paying, or an outside source.
-However, if they are an Experiential Volunteer they may receive stipends from OHSU or stipends/compensation from outside sources.
+However, if they are an Experiential Volunteer they may receive a stipend from OHSU (in certain circumstances) or stipend/compensation from outside sources.
 Visiting Scholars may receive compensation/stipends from outside sources, but not from OHSU.
-Non-OHSU Student Interns may receive stipends from OHSU or stipends/compensation from outside sources.
+Non-OHSU Student Interns may receive stipends from OHSU (in certain circumstances) or stipends/compensation from outside sources.

-OHSU can only provide stipends –funds that are intended for living expenses and not compensation for services rendered – to individuals who are part of formal internship programs.
-A formal internship program should be sustainable (e.g. offered every year), have a formal application process, be project-specific work with milestones, and a formal review process at the conclusion.
+OHSU can only provide stipends –funds that are intended for living expenses and not compensation for services rendered – to individuals who are part of Formal Internship Programs, or if the funding is written into an already approved grant.